 You are not alone.

 That is the primary inspiration behind all my work.
 To share in a trust that certain feelings and experiences we have as human beings allow us to form an inexplicably surreal common bond between us.
 A bond that should be shared and nurtured at all times.
-For it is our perfect imperfectness that makes us all human.
-It is that which allows us to be connected no matter what our backgrounds – our humanity.
+For it is our humanity, our perfect imperfectness, that makes us all human.
+Continue reading “Why I Write”

 That was the word the doctor used when he walked into the waiting room to inform me of my father’s death.

 All I could think was, “What, is he some kind of fucking car battery or something?”.
 Expired…what the fuck?!
 I mean I know it’s gotta be a shitty part of your job to have to inform someone that they just lost a loved one; but damn, whatever list of words you’ve compiled to use in that scenario needs to be shortened by at least one.

 (Yes, that’s me.
 Middle school wasn’t my best look ever.
 But, hey, all things are possible with a “No Fear” t-shirt)

 I just rediscovered this list that I wrote to a friend in an email a while back.

 I was asking her for ideas on new articles/something to write about, and she asked if I could come up with a list of tips for overcoming fears.
 So in a very short order, voila.
 I came up with these 10 (and I added one after)!

 I know that all of us grapple with fear though, so I thought I’d share it with everyone upon it’s rediscovery in hopes that others could find solace and some positive affirmations within.
 Continue reading “Fear Not, My Friend: 10 Tips For Overcoming Fear”

 I thought long and hard about publishing this post with nothing but that headline.